msveshnikov/jira-clone-autocode/src/services/apiService.md

 ## Overview

-The `apiService.js` file is a core component of the Jira clone project, providing a simulated API service for managing tasks, sprints, workflows, and other related data.
+The `apiService.js` file is a core component of the Jira project, providing a simulated API service for managing tasks, sprints, workflows, and other related data.
 It uses local storage to persist data, making it suitable for frontend development and testing without a backend server.